 Getting older made me slow down.
 Having senior dogs also keeps me closer to home.
-Having to stay in one place, I try my best to change the familiar sights: hike a new trail, explore a new town, camp at a new spot, cook a new meal, try a new craft… But the region where I live is getting insanely busier by day, and after a while, I feel the things I enjoy become repetitious and monotonous, or incredibly occupied (I guess that’s the price to pay when you live where people vacation).
+Having to stay in one place, I try my best to change the familiar sights and diverse my days: hike a new trail, explore a new town, camp at a new spot, cook a new meal, try a new craft… I even started to play the Ukulele backwards and am re-learning my Spanish.
+But the region where I live is getting insanely busier by day, and after a while, I feel the things I enjoy become repetitious and monotonous, or incredibly occupied (I guess that’s the price to pay when you live where people vacation).

 Surely, my heart constantly pangs for a new thing to get excited about.

 Strangely, I’m the first person to hope to inspire people to live the moment.
 I’ve always believed that we need to learn to slow down time, and be in the moment if we want to live well.
 Inevitably, when I do things, I’m there 100%.
 Or so I try.

 So why is there is a constant yearning in the deepest part of me to be in a place I’ve never been?
 Why am I constantly distracted by my dreams?
 Why is my mind always wandering, longing to where I’ve been, and homesick for a place I’ve never been?

 Is there all there is in life?

 I’ve read once that the evolved human brain constantly needs something to keep him occupied.
 As such, we are always on the search for purpose, meaning, adventure, happiness… Some of us have created bucket lists, others have a goal ladder they wish to climb and some are content just the way things are.

 Surely, my desire never ceases to end.
 I long for more and am never fully satisfied with what I have.
 But the truth is that this fiery desire holds me close to my dreams…

 Wanderlusting and the ceaseless yearning for an extraordinary life